RLuisier/my3UTRs/2_identify_APA.md

   3.1 Identify PAS along longest 3' UTR expressed fragment as described in [identify_PAS.md](./identify_PAS.md).
 The output is stored in [myPAS.gtf](./annotation/myPAS.gtf).

   3.2 Filter 3' UTR isoforms as described in [FilterUTR.R](./scripts/FilterUTR.R) to remove close neighbours and those overlapping with repeated regions.
+The output is stored in [L2.gtf](./utrid/APA/L2.gtf).